lin-jennifer/2016NCtranscripts/RNC/README.md

 Contents are separated in folders by day.
 The files that are included in the folders are in **bold** on this README.

+Not all the speakers are here, but this may be a helpful repository: https://www.prnewswire.com/news-releases/gop-convention-primetime-speech-text-embargoed-for-delivery-587548981.html

+Time Magazine also provides complete transcripts

 ## Schedule of Speakers

 ### **Monday**